Queensland abortion law

 - A registered health practitioner with conscientious objection must disclose the objection to the person and refer on to a practitioner or service who, in the first belief, can provide the requested service and does not also have a conscientious objection.

 - 150m safe access zones will be enacted around termination services.

-In Queensland, abortion is generally regarded as lawful if performed to prevent serious danger to the woman’s physical or mental health, despite abortion being contained in the Criminal Code.
-Women and doctors can be criminally prosecuted for unlawfully accessing or providing abortion .
+In Queensland, abortion was generally regarded as lawful if performed to prevent serious danger to the woman’s physical or mental health, despite abortion being contained in the Criminal Code at that time.
+Women and doctors could be criminally prosecuted for unlawfully accessing or providing abortion .